dinahbrito/reactProfileCard/README.md

 # React Profile Card Component
 This is a profile card component created with React.
-It hastwo buttons, one that will display different text when clicked and like icon with a counter that will increase by one when clicked.
+Each button will display different text when clicked and the like icon has a counter that will increase by one when clicked.

 <img src="https://user-images.githubusercontent.com/7231524/122659057-7b274400-d128-11eb-9d04-ed2bdb3b1c1a.png" height="400">